json-hc/json-hc-specification/gameserver-json-example.md

 #### self link in the server object

-If the `server` object contains a `http://json-hc.org/rels/self` link + etag, make a conditional PATCH request with body:
+If the `server` object contains a `self` link + etag, make a conditional PATCH request with body:

 `Content-Type: application/json-patch+json``
 ``` json